-AtLAST surface accuracy requirements (nighttime value of 20~$\mu$m RMS, as in Table~\ref{tab:design}) are more demanding than any mm/submm large single dish has achieved, and---unlike smaller aperture submm telescopes---will require an active surface coupled with a metrology system to measure it continuously.
-A number of large single dish telescopes with active surfaces, such as the 100-meter GBT, have met or even exceeded their original surface accuracy requirements by relying on out-of-focus (or phase retrieval) holography using bright, compact astronomical sources, and have achieved good results \citep{Hunter2011, Mason2014, White2022}.
+AtLAST's primary reflector surface accuracy requirements (nighttime value of 20~$\mu$m RMS, as in Table~\ref{tab:design}) will require an active surface coupled with a metrology system to measure it continuously.
+A number of large single-dish telescopes with active surfaces, such as the 100-meter GBT, have met or even exceeded their original surface accuracy requirements by relying on out-of-focus (or phase-retrieval) holography using bright, compact astronomical sources \citep{Hunter2011, Mason2014, White2022}.
 However, astro-holographic approaches also incur large observing overheads and can lead to unknown calibration systematics as the beam quality degrades between focusing procedures.
-Recently, many of the large single dish telescopes operating at mm-wavelengths have begun to upgrade their systems to implement metrology.
-This provides a valuable pathfinder, and AtLAST plans from the beginning to include in its design the ability to have closed-loop metrology continuously updating the focusing solutions within seconds.
+Recently, many of the large single-dish telescopes operating at mm wavelengths have begun to upgrade their systems to implement metrology, {providing} a valuable pathfinder.
+AtLAST plans from the beginning to include in its design the ability to have closed-loop metrology continuously updating the surface corrections within seconds.